Zvolen: Etymology

 The name is of Slovak (Slavic) origin, meaning "the chosen one, splendid, excellent".
 The Hungarian Zólyom and the German Sohl were derived from the Latinized form Zolium (earliest mention 1135).
+The Latinized name Zolium is derived from the Latin solium, meaning "throne".
 An adjective "Old" (Altsohl, Starý Zvolen, Antiquum or Vetus Solium) distinguish Zvolen from Banská Bystrica (Neusohl meaning New Zvolen).